campus-concert/campus-concert.github.io/index.md

 Second, clone the repository [Campus Concert](https://github.com/campus-consert/campus-consert) to your local computer.

-cd into the campus-concert/app directory and install libraries with:
+Third, cd into the campus-concert/app directory and install libraries with:

 ```
 $ meteor npm install